Albert0i/RU330/security1.md

 OK.
 So in addition to validating any input that's used to construct keys, you also need to be a little careful with [Lua](https://redis.io/docs/latest/develop/interact/programmability/eval-intro/) scripts.
 You may remember that Redis embeds a Lua interpreter so that you can write scripts in Redis for more complex business logic.
 If you're not familiar with Lua scripting in Redis, see [RU101](https://redis.io/university/courses/ru101/) intro course.
 Anyway, it should go without saying that you should never accept a Redis Lua script as a user input.
 Similarly, you should never dynamically construct a Redis Lua script from user input.
 As long as you're never constructing Lua scripts from your user input, you should be safe from any kind of Lua script injection.

 So to recap, SQL injection is not a problem in Redis because Redis doesn't use a query language, let alone SQL.
 If you're dynamically constructing keys based on user input, then validate that input.
 And finally, Lua scripts can provide an injection attack vector if you construct them based on user input, so just don't do that.
 Lua scripts should always be written by your own developers.

+> It's quite common for Redis key names to be dynamically generated.
+A maliciously generated keyname could grant an attacker access to an unintended API endpoint.

 ### IX.
 [Disaster Recovery and Availability](https://youtu.be/n8YOQwUwq2g)